What is Cerebral Palsy Therapy?

 Speech Therapy

 Cerebral palsy may cause some children to experience difficulty speaking clearly.
-Speech therapy, one of the most widely used cerebral palsy therapies, can help them participate more fully in the world.
+Speech therapy, one of the most widely used cerebral palsy therapies, can help children participate more fully in the world.

-Cerebral palsy speech therapy can help the child to use communication aids, build speech ability, learn sign language and restore speech in some cases.
-The duration and methods used in a speech therapy program depend on the particular abilities of the child.
+Cerebral palsy speech therapy can help children use communication aids, build their speech abilities, learn sign language, and in some cases, restore speech.
+The duration and methods used in a speech therapy program depend on the child’s specific abilities.

 How Speech Therapy Works

-Speech therapy is conducted by a speech pathologist in group settings, one-on-one sessions and/or at home.
+Speech therapy is conducted by a speech pathologist in group settings, one-on-one sessions, and at home.
 As with most therapies for cerebral palsy, early intervention is critical for getting the best results.

 Speech therapists also work with parents of children with cerebral palsy to help them improve their caregiving skills and become more confident in their ability to help their child.